Covert War: Plot

 Philip and Elizabeth devise a plan to kidnap Patterson.
 Elizabeth, in disguise, meets Patterson in a bar, seducing him and bringing him into the bathroom for sex.
 While they are undressing, Elizabeth tries to inject him with a syringe, but he notices this and fights back.
 Elizabeth knocks him out in their ensuing fight and she and Philip drag him out of the bathroom window.
 At their safe house, Nina continues to question Stan about the murder of young KGB official Vlad.
 But Stan (who shot Vlad) tells her that they may never know who killed him.

 In an abandoned warehouse, Elizabeth interrogates Patterson about murdering innocent people.
 Patterson responds that Zhukov was not innocent.
 He asks if she loves or cares about anyone, which upsets Elizabeth, who breaks down into tears and leaves the room.
 Philip comforts her and they decide to let Patterson go.
 The next day, Stan, Gaad and several FBI agents discuss the kidnapping with Patterson, where he identifies his captors as a couple.
 In a final flashback to Rome in 1976, Elizabeth tells Zhukov that nothing has changed between her and Philip.

 Elizabeth visits Philip in his motel room and thanks him for his support.
 Philip is packing his clothes, telling her that the kids should not have to visit him in a motel.
 Elizabeth believes Philip is coming back to their house, which she wants, but he tells her that he plans to rent an apartment.
 Elizabeth is upset and leaves abruptly.
 Elizabeth meets Claudia and asks why she told her Patterson's identity, knowing that she would go after him.
-Claudia tells her that Zhukov was her lover, but Elizabeth doesn not believe this and thinks that Claudia set her up in an attempt to get her sent back to Moscow.
+Claudia tells her that Zhukov was her lover, but Elizabeth does not believe this and thinks that Claudia set her up in an attempt to get her sent back to Moscow.
 Elizabeth threatens Claudia that "This isn't going to go well for you, old lady."